 Think Before You Post

-A potential college, or employer can see what type of online identity you may have built online, and depending what type of identity you built for yourself, what you post may have serious repercussions.
-While it may be tempting to want to post anything and everything you do or think, before you hit “post,” just sit for a second and think how that post could affect you.
+A potential college, or employer can see what type of online identity you may have built online.
+Depending what type of identity you built for yourself, what you post may have serious repercussions.
+While it may be tempting to want to post anything and everything you do or think, pause before you hit “post,”.
+Just sit for a second and think how that post could affect you.
 You’ll be doing yourself a favor.